pyroteus/pyroteus/README.md

 To use Goalie you will need a bespoke Firedrake installation.

-If Firedrake is already installed, please see instructions to install Goalie via `git clone`.
+If Firedrake is already installed, please see instructions "To install Goalie via `git clone`".

 Additionally, although the Animate anisotropic mesh adaptation package is not a technical dependency for Goalie, as any bespoke adaptation method can be applied, the associated demos and tests do rely on Animate.
 For detail on installing Animate see:  [Animate](https://github.com/pyroteus/animate)

-### To install Goalie with 'all-in-one' shell script
+### To install Firedrake via shell script

-The 'all-in-one' shell script will install Goalie and all its key dependencies, including Firedrake and PETSc.
+Firedrake, along with PETSc, is required by the Goalie package and is available for installation via a shell script.

 Instructions:
 - Download installation files either: